Are You Eligible for a Lung Cancer Screening?

 Who should get screened for lung cancer?

-The U.S. Preventative Services Task Force (USPSTF), a panel of experts in disease prevention and evidence-based medicine, sets guidelines for who should be screened for lung cancer.
+The U.S. Preventive Services Task Force (USPSTF), a panel of experts in disease prevention and evidence-based medicine, sets guidelines for who should be screened for lung cancer.
 It recommends yearly screening for people who meet all three of the following criteria:

-Age 50-80 years old | |
+Age between 50-80 years old | |

-Smoke now, or have quit within the past 15 years | |
+Currently smoke or you have quit smoking tobacco within the last 15 years | |

-Have at least a 20 pack year smoking history |
+Have at least a 20 pack-year smoking history |

 What’s a pack year?

-A pack year is the number of packs of cigarettes a person smoked per day, multiplied by the number of years they have smoked.
-For example, a person with 20 pack years could have smoked 1 pack a day for 20 years, or 2 packs a day for 10 years, or half a pack a day for 40 years, etc.
+A pack-year is the number of packs of cigarettes a person smoked per day, multiplied by the number of years they have smoked.
+For example, a person with 20 pack-years could have smoked 1 pack a day for 20 years, or 2 packs a day for 10 years, or half a pack a day for 40 years, etc.

 Lung cancer is the leading cause of cancer death in the U.S.